Siirry suoraan sisältöön

 Indicators of ecological sustainability

-Here you’ll find graphic illustrations on how ecological sustainability is advancing in Helsinki.
-You’ll find indicators by theme such as climate and energy or local nature.
-The indicators are updated regularly as new data is collected.
+Here you can view graphics showing how the City of Helsinki is progressing in terms of ecological sustainability.
+You can find indicators by theme, such as climate and energy or local nature.
+The indicators are regularly updated as new data becomes available.